Why use our university league tables?

 Our university league tables can help you understand more about each university, including its strengths and weaknesses, so you can make the best decision for you.

 The Complete University Guide league tables – why use them?

 The Complete University Guide league tables can help you make a final choice on which university and course to apply for.
-They can also help you decide where to apply during Clearing and are designed for students to easily refine their search in many ways.
+They can also help you decide where to apply during Clearing and are designed for students to easily refine their search.

 They give you the most informative, unbiased and up-to-date information before you have to decide where to apply or which offer to accept.

-The rankings in the Complete University Guide are based on data from before the start of the coronavirus pandemic, so the data hasn't been affected.
+The rankings in the Complete University Guide are based on data from before the start of the coronavirus pandemic, so this hasn't affected university performance data.
 You can see how rankings have changed over the last five years by looking at the university profiles.